How do you pick a charity to support? How do you determine its worth?

 The results a charity gets, the impact it makes upon the world, can’t be found in financial ratios and overhead costs alone.
 Those numbers are important, but they tell only a fraction of the whole story.

-Let’s take a look at two groups that rate charities like the American Institute for Cancer Research.
+Let’s take a look at some groups that rate charities like the American Institute for Cancer Research.

 The Better Business Bureau (BBB Wise Giving Alliance)

 Here at AICR, we are committed to transparency, accountability and efficiency.
-We adhere to the Donor Bill of Rights and accepted best practice standards, and we meet every Standard for Charity Accountability set by the Better Business Bureau’s Wise Giving Alliance.
+We adhere to the Donor Bill of Rights and accepted best practice standards.
+We work hard to ensure that we continue to meet each of the 20 BBB Wise Giving Alliance Standards for Charity Accountability.

-- Direct Marketing Association Nonprofit Federation’s Principles & Best Practices for Accountability in Fundraising
+- ANA Nonprofit Federation – Principles & Best Practices for Accountability in Fundraising

 - Donor Bill of Rights developed by the Association of Fundraising Professionals, Association for Healthcare Philanthropy, Council for Advancement and Support of Education and the Giving Institute: Leading Consultants to Non-Profits